 Woman: Oh, hello.
-I wanted to enquire about hiring a room in the Village Hall, for the evening of September the first.
+I wanted to enquire about hiring a room in the Village Hall, for the evening of got seating for 200 people.
+Or there's the Charlton Room...
+Example

+September the first.

 Official: Let me just see...
 Yes, we have both rooms available that evening.
-There's our Main Hall - that's got seating for
+There's our Main Hall - that's